neurospin/scripts/2016_bd_dwi_t1_enigma/README.md

 Bet
 -------

-Here, it will run the Bet on all dwi and t1 files found in the different folders under sorted/.
+Here, it will run the Bet on all dwi found in the different folders under sorted/.
-This time, it will refer to parambet.txt for the dwi and parambett1.txt for the t1 files.
-(To change soon) : the txt files will specify the folders to bet followed by the value of the threshold of the Bet
+This time, it will refer to parambet.txt for the dwi
+: the txt files will specify the folders to bet followed by the value of the threshold of the Bet

 Dtifit
 -------

-This will run the Dtifit on the sorted folder.
+This part has been discontinued due to its lack of dealing properly with susceptibility artefacts This will run the Dtifit on the sorted folder.
 Possible additions to follow.